 - The last tip is to choose a bright and reflective color.
-In an emergency situation it can be imperative that you can see exactly where you dog is in the water.
+In an emergency situation, it can be imperative that you can see exactly where your dog is in the water.

 It has also been noted that many may not think that safety precautions, such as life preservers, are important with their pets as they are with humans but that’s not always the case.
 Having a “just in case” plan A is better than needing a plan B. Your pet is your family and so be sure that their trip to the beach is just as happy and successful as your own!